November 28 - December 4 2022

 The virtual festival of the network

-Welcome to the second edition of Conexión Sónica, a virtual event where you will discover music and cultural infrastructure from Latin America.
+Welcome to the second edition of Conexión Sónica, a virtual event where you will discover the music and cultural infrastructure of Latin America.

-From November 28 til December 4, 2022, 7 videos will be premiered, presenting 4 concerts of Latin American artists from Bolivia, Brazil, Chile and Paraguay, plus 3 retrospective of a cultural center in Colombia, La Pascasia, plus two festivals from Chile and Mexico.
-The event is a digital tool where members of the network Conexiones Culturales de Latinoamérica aim to strengthen alliances through cultural exchanges that allow them to promote the diverse cultures of their countries and broaden audiences in the digital space.
+From November 28 to December 4, 2022, 7 videos will be premiered featuring 4 concerts by Latin American artists from Bolivia, Brazil, Chile and Paraguay, plus 3 retrospectives of a cultural center in Colombia, La Pascasia, plus two festivals from Chile and Mexico.
+The event is a digital tool where the members of the Conexiones Culturales de Latinoamérica network intend to strengthen alliances through cultural exchanges to promote the diverse cultures of their countries and expand audiences in the digital space.

-CONEXIÓN SÓNICA is presented by the support of Ibermúsicas, and is organized by Conexiones Culturales de Latinoamérica (CCLA), a collaborative network that connects music industry professions in Latin America.
+CONEXIÓN SÓNICA is presented with the support of Ibermúsicas, and is organized by Conexiones Culturales de Latinoamérica (CCLA), a collaborative network that connects the music industry professions in Latin America.

 Monday Nov 28